cordutie/QDTS/3. Experiments/README.md

-## About the descriptions of the demos
+## About the descriptions of the experiments

-Each demo has its own readme file containing a description of it, however in order to make the descriptions as accurate as possible we used the notations introduced in our paper (see [[5]](#5)).
+Each experiment has its own readme file containing a description of it, however in order to make the descriptions as accurate as possible we used the notations introduced in our paper (see [[5]](#5)).

 ## References